 Fees Under Eaton Vance Management

-The fee schedule for the vrious portfolio management services at Eaton Vance vary significantly by strategy and the amount of money you choose to invest.
+The fee schedule for the various portfolio management services at Eaton Vance varies significantly by strategy and the amount of money you choose to invest.
 Fees can also differ depending on the types of investments you choose, and they may be based on net or gross assets.

-Eaton Vance's management fees range from 0.10% to 1.00% of a client's assets annually.
-Fees may be negotiated between the client and the firm, and they typically start out high and decrease as your investment does too.
+Eaton Vance's management fees range from 0.10% to 0.70% of a client's assets annually, depending on the service being offered.
+Fees may be negotiated between the client and the firm, and they typically start out high and decrease as your assets under management do too.
 All charges are calculated and paid on either a monthly or quarterly basis.

 What to Watch Out For